Latin American Business Aviation Conference & Exhibition (LABACE) 2023: Business Aviation Guide

 For more than one stop in country, a domestic permit is also required.
 To obtain this, your entire schedule for Brazil is needed and private non-revenue operators must provide a customs letter stating that the flight is not for revenue purposes.
 Charter operators will need to provide a copy of the charter agreement.
 Note that authorities in Brazil are strict on cabotage rules.

-Specific information is always needed on the flight plan for domestic legs within Brazil, but not for international sectors.
-For domestic legs, you’ll need to provide PIC name, origin/departure point, overflight permit number, landing fee number and airport slot confirmation, operator name and phone, and field 19 is mandatory.
-If a flight plan for a domestic sector does not include this information it will not be approved.
+Specific information is always needed on the flight plan.
+You’ll need to provide PIC name, origin/departure point, overflight permit number, GENDEC CFM, landing fee number, airport slot confirmation, operator name and phone, and field 19 is mandatory.
+If a flight plan does not include this information it will not be approved.
 Be mindful that minimum lead time for filing a flight plan is 45 minutes prior to departure.
 So, if you have a flight delay you’ll not be able to takeoff within this 45-minute timespan.
 Lead time for FPL filing at SBSP is 1h30 due to slots.